ekn394/KPL-Intro-to-Git-and-GitHub/upgrade-git-bash-prompt.md

 <hr>

 Now drag the new and improved git-prompt.sh file back into the folder where you found it.
-That is most likely C:\Program Files\Git\etc\profile.d in you lost track of it.
+Unless you changed where Git was installed, is most likely found in C:\Program Files\Git\etc\profile.d

-Again, you might get a warning pop-up, just click Continue again, if that comes up.
+Again, you might get a warning pop-up when you drag the file back into that profile.d folder, but just click Continue again if that comes up.

 <hr>

 Almost done.
 Close your Git Bash program.
-That git-prompt.sh file that we modified runs when Git Bash starts up, so to see the effects, we need to close Git Bash and re-open it.
+That git-prompt.sh file that we modified runs when Git Bash starts up, so to see the changes, we need to close Git Bash and re-open it.

 <hr>